 Statute of Limitations for Cleveland Workers’ Compensation Claims

-The State of Ohio has a two-year statute of limitations for submitting workers’ compensation benefit claims in writing or by telecommunication.
-This two-year period begins on the date the injury occurred.
+Update: Effective September 29, 2017, the State of Ohio has a one-year statute of limitations for submitting workers’ compensation benefit claims in writing or by telecommunication.
+This one-year period, previously two years, begins on the date the injury occurred.

 The statute of limitations for filing a workers’ compensation claim for an occupational disease varies based on the circumstances of the illness.
 Contact the attorneys of Plevin & Gallucci to review your situation.